 Regarding SELinux or AppArmor, even if they may be wanted by some organizations, PacketFence will not work properly if SELinux or AppArmor are enabled.
 You will need to explicitly disable SELinux from the /etc/selinux/config file and reboot the machine.
-For AppArmor, you need to execute the following commands:
+For AppArmor, you need to follow instructions on Debian wiki.